hrydgard/ppsspp-site/docs/getting-started/how-to-get-games.md

 If you want to play on your Android device (or other portable), then follow these steps:

-* Install PPSSPP on your device
+* Install PPSSPP on your Android device

 * Connect the device to your PC where you are storing the ISO or CSO file.
 Android devices can be easily connected via USB cable.